GSS-Cogs/csvw-example/README.md

-TODO - replace examples and snippets with those specific to SDG, MOJ etc

 ### SDG: 5 Star Linked Open Data

 This document is a walkthrough of how we can create five star linked open data using SDG (sustainable development goals) data.